raffclar/raffclar.github.io/_posts/2025-04-06-cpu-failure.markdown

 For my particular issue it's at `00`.
 ![motherboard stuck on POST](/assets/hardware/cpu_fail.png)

-After a quick glance at my motherboard's manual to what Asus' `Q_CODE 00` refers to...
+After a quick glance at my motherboard's manual to see what Asus's `Q_CODE 00` refers to...
 ![q code table](/assets/hardware/q_code_table.png)

 ...00 is not used.
 It's the code shown initially when booting.
 Time to search the web for clues.